6 Amazing Camino Coastal Trails

-Waves of the sea of Vigo, have you seen my loved one? wondered Martin Codax, a famous medieval troubadour in the 13th century.
-6 Amazing Coastal Trails, if, like a Galician medieval troubadour, the sea if your muse; these are 6 amazing coastal trails to inspire your next walking trip:
+Waves of the sea of Vigo, have you seen my loved one?
+Wondered Martin Codax, a famous medieval troubadour in the 13th century.
+If, like a medieval Galician troubadour, the sea is your muse; these are 6 Amazing Camino Coastal Trails to inspire your next walking trip:

 1 – Portuguese Coastal Camino

-This is a scenic coastal alternative to the classic Camino Portugues route.
-Pilgrims on the Portuguese Coastal Camino start their journey in picturesque and vibrant Porto, and walk along the Atlantic Ocean stopping in pretty seaside towns and coastal villages in the undiscovered North coast of Portugal, such as Viana do Castelo, Vila Praia de Ancora and Caminha.
+This is a scenic coastal alternative to the classic Camino Portuguese route.
+Pilgrims on the Portuguese Coastal Camino start their journey in picturesque and vibrant Porto and walk along the Atlantic Ocean, stopping in pretty seaside towns and villages on the undiscovered North coast of Portugal, such as Viana do Castelo, Vila Praia de Ancora and Caminha.

 More details: Portuguese Coastal Camino

-Camino pilgrims traditionally continued their journey after Santiago to reach the Atlantic Coast at Cape Fisterra, believed to be the very edge of the known world.
-This is a land of fascinating legends and mystery, as well as wild landscapes and spectacular beaches.
+Camino pilgrims traditionally continued their journey after Santiago to reach the Atlantic Coast at Cape Fisterra, believed to be the edge of the known world.
+This land has fascinating legends, mystery, wild landscapes, and spectacular beaches.

 More details: Camino de Fisterra